privacy and security policies, TOS, copyright info

 Sometimes you DO want as many people as possible to read something you have to say.

-In addition to all the other conversations, some have used the Public Area to post stuff of interest to queer women / genderqueer / trans folk, like marches, gatherings, conferences, parades, restaurants or bars or other businesses that are queer-friendly, worthwhile media, political stuff, calls to action, a lesbian/queer/LGBTQI group someone would like to get going in their geographic area, etc. (That's not a comprehensive list, just examples.)
+In addition to all the other conversations, some have used the Public Area to post stuff of interest to lesbians, like marches, gatherings, conferences, parades, restaurants or bars or other businesses that are lesbian-friendly, worthwhile media, political stuff, calls to action, a lesbian group someone would like to get going in their geographic area, etc. (That's not a comprehensive list, just examples.)

 And we see from our logs that many read those posts, including non-members.
 We think maintaining that space is service to our community, even those that don't register with us.